Sketchstarvingquotes/Extractive-Summarization-with-nltk-and-bert/nltk/README.md

 nltk.download('punkt')
 nltk.download('stopwords')
 </pre>
-**Note:-** It's better to download nltk support libraries ontime of importing it such as nltk.download('punkt') And nltk.download('stopwords') both are support libraries of nltk.
+**Note:-** It's better to download nltk support libraries ontime of importing it, such as nltk.download('punkt') And nltk.download('stopwords') both are support libraries of nltk or we can also use command nltk.download('all') for downloading all dependancies or sub libries of nltk.

 ### RegEx
 In nltk extractive summarization we are using regex for text cleaning and removing unwanted text from article which we want to a summarize.